Har1743/Library_system/readme.md

 ## What is Library System

-Library System is an organised program which helps in managing of data related to students data and books
+Library System is an organised **Command Line** and **Python based** program which helps in managing of data related to students data and books.
+It is also **User friendly**.
+It stores all the data in a mysql database and you can just choose or enter your choice what you want to perform it will help you to perform that action in a very systematic way.

+It can help you in managing many ways :-

+* Add a new entry of student
+* Issuing of book
+* Return book
+* Re-issuing of book
+* Can show any student database.